arkq/bluez-alsa/doc/bluealsactl.1.rst

     BlueALSA does not support changing the HFP codec from an HFP-HF node.
 The codec can only be changed from the HFP-AG node.
-Using the **bluealsa-cli codec** command to set the codec from an HFP-HF node fails, reporting an input/output error.
+Using the **bluealsactl codec** command to set the codec from an HFP-HF node fails, reporting an input/output error.

     Selecting the HFP codec when using oFono is not supported.